coryjreid/logicraft/config/YungsExtras/forge-1_19/README.txt

 },
 "defaultBlock": "minecraft:oak_planks"

-For each block, this selector has a 25% chance of returning cobblestone, 20% chance of choosing air, 10% chance of choosing stone bricks, and a 100 - (25 + 20 + 10) = 45% chance of choosing oak planks (since it's the default block).
+For each block, this randomizer has a 25% chance of returning cobblestone, 20% chance of choosing air, 10% chance of choosing stone bricks, and a 100 - (25 + 20 + 10) = 45% chance of choosing oak planks (since it's the default block).